UK: Princess Kate completes cancer chemotherapy treatment – DW – 09/09/2024

 She said her focus was staying "cancer free" in a personal family video.

-"As the summer comes to an end, I cannot tell you what a relief it is to have finally completed my chemotherapy treatment," she said in a video message in which she is seen spending time with her family in Norfolk in the east of England.
+"As the summer comes to an end, I cannot tell you what a relief it is to have finally completed my chemotherapy treatment," she said in the video where she is seen spending time with her family in Norfolk in the east of England.

 While the news is positive, Kensington Palace, the residence of the Prince and Princess of Wales, has also cautioned that it is still too early to say whether or not Catherine, known as Kate, is entirely cancer-free.